 TPI is a global initiative led by asset owners and supported by asset managers.
-Established in January 2017, TPI is now supported by more than 50 investors globally with more than \$15 trillion in Assets Under Management and Advice.1
+Established in January 2017, TPI now has 91 supporters with over \$23 trillion of combined Assets Under Management and Advice.
+1

 On an annual basis, TPI assesses how companies are preparing for the transition to a low-carbon economy in terms of their: